-When you are in Capac, you'll notice that it is more blue-collar than most other communities in America.
-46.72% of Capac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Capac is a blue-collar town, with 46.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Capac is a village of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Capac who work in healthcare suport services (7.97%), office and administrative support (7.21%), and sales jobs (6.66%).

 Being a small village, Capac does not have a public transit system used by locals to get to and from work.